What is Hand Lettering?

 How to Use Anatomy in Hand Lettering

 Why do you need to know this?
-One of the most important elements in successful hand lettering is consistency.
+One of the most important elements in basic hand lettering is consistency.
 When you maintain a tight framework for your lettering style, it can look incredible.
-One of the marks of an inexperienced letterer is inconsistency in their lettering — it can be inconsistent shapes, line widths, spacing, or letter sizes.
+One of the marks of an inexperienced letterer is inconsistency in their lettering styles — it can be inconsistent shapes, line widths, spacing, or letter sizes.
 Understanding letter anatomy helps you make your lettering more consistent and therefore look more advanced.
 Of course, it takes practice to really get used to creating consistent letters, but the quicker you implement your knowledge of anatomy, the faster you will develop.

 The serif family is the most traditional branch of the lettering family, though that doesn’t mean it is boring!
 This font family is very common with printed text, because the small lines that are added to the letters, otherwise known as “serifs”, help guide the eye and aid in reading.
 These little extra lines at the ends of strokes are incredibly subtle if you aren’t paying attention, but there are certainly several serif fonts around you right now.
 In fact, the title in the title graphic at the top of this post is a serif font!
 The popular fonts Times New Roman, Garamond, and Georgia are all serif.
 When it comes to lettering, the serif family might be one of the most difficult for a beginner to learn quickly due to all of the extra lines and strokes.